 More following than followers

-If you come across an account which has a huge gap between the people they follow and their followers, then it’s a red flag for a fake account.
-Most fake accounts follow other people with the hope of following them back to increase the follow count.
+If you come across an account with a huge gap between the people they follow and their followers, it’s a red flag for a fake account.
+Most fake accounts follow other people hoping to follow them back to increase the follow count.

 Too fast Engagement